Computer History - 1968

-On June 4, 1968 Dr. Robert Dennard at the IBM T.J.
-Watson Research center is granted U.S. patent #3,387,286 describing a one-transistor DRAM cell.
+On June 4, 1968, Dr. Robert Dennard at the IBM T.J.
+Watson Research center was granted U.S. patent #3,387,286 describing a one-transistor DRAM cell.
 DRAM will later replace magnetic core memory in computers.

 First RFP for a network goes out.